alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

 # Congratulations!!!

 You made it!
 If you were able to successfully purchase hints, you are on your way to successfully monetizing your skill.
-Check out (next step)[./next-steps.md] for more information on where to go next!
+Check out [next step](./next-steps.md) for more information on where to go next!

-/###
+\###